-1. Consolidated Group income tax reconciliation from 2019 Annual Report
+1. Consolidated Group income tax reconciliation from the 2020 Annual Report

 Income tax expense is the accounting tax charge for the period and is calculated as the tax payable on the current period taxable income based on the applicable income tax rate for each jurisdiction, adjusted for changes in deferred tax assets and liabilities attributable to temporary differences and unused tax losses.
-The relationship between accounting profit and income tax expense is provided in the reconciliation of prima facie tax to income tax expense below.
+The relationship between accounting profit or loss and income tax expense is provided in the reconciliation of prima facie tax to income tax expense below.
 Income tax expense does not equate to the amount of tax actually paid to tax authorities around the world as it is based upon the accrual accounting concept.

-Reconciliation of Consolidated Group prima facie tax to income tax expense for year ended 31 December 2019
+Reconciliation of consolidated Group prima facie tax to income tax expense for the year ended 31 December 2020